Ali Adler: Career

 Adler began her career by working on a TV series named Veronica's Closet in 1997.
 From 2001 to 2002, Adler produced 13 episodes of Family Guy and 16 episodes of Just Shoot Me!; she was supervising producer for nine episodes of Still Standing.
 She was co-executive producer on various shows, including Life As We Know It, Women of a Certain Age, and Emily's Reasons Why Not.

 Adler produced Chuck as co-executive and executive producer from 2007 to 2010.
 Adler then joined the ABC series No Ordinary Family in May 2010 and in 2011 became a part of Glee's writing team starting with the third season.
 She and Glee creator Ryan Murphy co-created The New Normal, which she worked on until it was cancelled in May 2013.

 In 2015, Adler co-created Supergirl with Greg Berlanti and Andrew Kreisberg.
 The drama based on Superman's female cousin, Kara Zor-El.
 After two seasons, in 2017 Adler left Supergirl full-time to join The CW's reboot of Dynasty and sign a development deal with CBS Television Studios.

+Advocacy

+In October 2023, Adler signed an open letter by Artists4Ceasefire to Joe Biden, President of the United States, calling for a ceasefire of Israeli bombardment in Gaza.

 Personal life

 From 2001 to 2011, Adler was in a relationship with actress Sara Gilbert.
 They have two children—a son, Levi Hank, born to Adler in October 2004, and a daughter, Sawyer Jane, born to Gilbert in August 2007.
 In August 2011, Gilbert announced that she and Adler had separated amicably.

-In 2013, Adler began dating producer and writer Liz Brixius.
-The couple got engaged in November 2014.
-They broke up in May 2017.